Independent University, Bangladesh: Fab Lab IUB

-Fab Lab IUB is a sub-project of HEQEP under the University Grants Commission of Bangladesh that aims to democratize fabrication technology while also enabling learning, training, and access to fabrication tools.
-The purpose is to cultivate and support the local maker community while encouraging broad thinking.
-The team is committed to good administration, mentoring, and innovation, and includes a devoted group of students and faculty members.
-The lab changes into a community makerspace that provides training, workshops, conferences, and make-a-thons to help the community thrive.
-Initially, UGC's Fab Lab IUB was named the best HEQEP sub-project.
+The Fab Lab at IUB is a sub-project of HEQEP at the University Grants Commission of Bangladesh, which strives to create access to fabrication technologies and learning/training at the same time.
+It means that the goal is not only to develop and support the local community of makers but also to inspire thinking.
+The team consists of passionate students and faculty who are dedicated to effective administration and innovations.
+The lab turns into a community makerspace that offers trainings, workshops, conferences, and make-a-thons for the development of the community.
+Originally, the Fab Lab IUB at the UGC was awarded the title of the best HEQEP sub-project.

 Green Energy Research Center (GERC)

 The Green Energy Research Center (GERC) at Independent University, Bangladesh, established in 2014, is a research facility focused on renewable energy technologies and sustainable solutions.
 It uses advanced equipment like solar panels and inverters for experiments and data analysis.
 The center collaborates with local industries like Rahimafrooz, Energypac Electronics Ltd., contributing to Bangladesh's energy security and sustainable development goals.